Embedded Computing and Machine Learning MSc

 Online postgraduate degree

 Master your understanding of embedded systems and artificial intelligence and develop the skills to harness the power of machine learning with our flexible online MSc.
+Supported online learning gives you the freedom to fit study around your other commitments.

-How you'll studyThis course is studied 100% online
+This course is studied 100% online

 Course length

-Study this course over 3 years
+Study over 3 years

 Start dates